mdn/translated-content-de/files/de/web/javascript/reference/global_objects/reflect/has/index.md

 Reflect.has({ x: 0 }, "x"); // true
 Reflect.has({ x: 0 }, "y"); // false

-// gibt true für Eigenschaften in der Prototypkette zurück Reflect.has({ x: 0 }, "toString");
+// returns true for properties in the prototype chain Reflect.has({ x: 0 }, "toString");

-// Proxy mit .has() Handler-Methode obj = new Proxy(
+// Proxy with .has() handler method obj = new Proxy(
   {},
   {